 4. Anamorphic Advantages in 2025

-These lenses are known for their unique lens flares in the image and can squeeze a wider field of view onto the sensor, creating true cinematic aspect ratios in both normal frame rate and slow-motion videos.
-One such lens is the SIRUI Saturn, a reliable lens kit highly regarded in the industry for its true cinematic character, compact size, low light refraction, and stunning lens flares in slow-motion videos.
+These lenses are known for their unique lens flares in the image and can squeeze a wider field of view onto the sensor, creating true cinematic aspect ratios in both normal frame rates and slow-motion videos.
+One such lens is the SIRUI Saturn, a reliable lens kit highly regarded in the industry for its genuine cinematic character, compact size, low light refraction, and stunning lens flares in slow-motion videos.

 Camera Settings and Slow-Motion Videography